The province of Asti, golden bunch of Piedmont.

 There is a large vegetable garden that extends into the valleys and a rich orchard on the hills.

-The specialties include, among the vegetables, the Nizza Monferrato Hunchback Cardoon (Cardo Gobbo di Nizza Monferrato), the “squared” pepper of Asti, the asparagus of Vinchio, the “Divina” apple of San Marzano Oliveto, the “Mora” cherry of Revigliasco d'Asti, Refrancore peaches.
+The specialities include, among the vegetables, the Nizza Monferrato Hunchback Cardoon (Cardo Gobbo di Nizza Monferrato), the “squared” pepper of Asti, the asparagus of Vinchio, the “Divina” apple of San Marzano Oliveto, the “Mora” cherry of Revigliasco d'Asti, Refrancore peaches.

 Asti is one of the Italian provinces with the highest concentration of quality restaurants, serving unforgettable dishes, often prepared from precious and unique local products - like Robiola di Roccaverano, fine goat's milk cheese with protected designation of origin, the classics cold cuts of Asti region, the Piedmontese beef, the Mombaruzzo amaretti, the “paste di meliga”, the fruit in alcohol, the “round and kind” hazelnut of Piedmont (Nocciola Tonda Gentile del Piemonte), the quality vegetables, the good bread, the breadsticks, without forgetting of course the precious white truffle.